 Hotel One Shot Fortuny 07

 Crisp, contemporary style meets guests at this hotel.
 White walls are matched with dashes of color, which come from rugs, cushions, and even wall hangings.
-The polished wood floor reflects light even at the dullest times of year, and connect up the various public spaces.
+The polished wood floor reflects light even at the dullest times of year, and connects the various public spaces.
 Hotel One Shot Fortuny 07 also has a gym which is open daily.

 C/ Fortuny, 7, 28010, Madrid